Car Safety for Children

 - Seatbelts: Before driving, always be certain that everyone in your vehicle is buckled up.

 - Airbags: When an airbag deploys with extreme force, sometimes it can cause more harm than good, especially if that force is directed towards children.
 Children should never sit in the front seat because air bags designed for adults may cause injury to children.
 However, even teenagers and adults can sometimes be harmed by a defective airbag.

-Representing Families in Tulsa, Stillwater, and Ponca City
+Representing Families in Tulsa, Oklahoma City, Stillwater, and Ponca City

 Contact Martin Jean & Jackson to discuss your child’s car accident injury case, today.